SpinningWing Logo

 The landing gear model computes the six forces/moments at/about the CG due to contact between the skids (and tail stinger) and the “landing surface.”
 The surface may be a 6-DOF moving ship deck when used in real-time simulation.

 Even if skids are being modeled, a finite number of contact points are typically simulated.
-E.g. the 2 points at the end of each skid and the stinger (5 points total).
+For example, the 2 points at the end of each skid.
 A ground normal force and friction are estimated at each point.
 Before doing that, the relative displacement and velocity vectors between a point and the underlying landing surface must be computed.
 The latter may be complicated in the case of a moving ship deck with limited information available (sometimes only the location and attitude of the ship CG, updated at a frequency below what’s required by this model).

 After normal forces are computed, frictional forces can be estimated.
 Friction forces are proportional to the normal forces and their direction is substantially opposite to the velocity of the contact point in the surface plane.
 An exception for the force direction is made to prevent the aircraft from “drifting” relative to the landing surface while in static friction.
 This is required because the numerically integrated velocities relative to the surface are not exactly zero, even when the aircraft should be in static friction.
 To compensate, static forces are directed to keep the skids at the same point on the landing surface.
 When the force required to do this exceeds the static friction limit, the state is changed and the helicopter slides over the surface in kinetic friction.